 The Royal Air Force Benevolent Fund equipped the School with a Performing Arts Hall and tennis courts, covered the outdoor pool and in 1995 put up a new Sports Hall.

 Duke of Kent School continued to serve both RAF and local families as a Prep School until 2003 when our Pre-prep Department opened.
 Our Nursery followed in 2006.
-With changing patterns of deployment in the RAF, boarding numbers at the School fell while the local demand for day places grew.
-In 2008, responding to parental demand, the school began its expansion to GCSE, adding Years 9 to 11.
+In 2009, responding to parental demand, the school began its expansion to GCSE, adding Years 9 to 11.
 The first Y11 pupils completed their education in July 2012.